mohmmd00/DataFetchAPI/README.md

     cd DataFetchAPI

 2. Set up the database:
-    - Update the database connection settings in appsettings.json.
+    - Update the database connection settings in a new .env file

 3. Restore dependencies: